 The Campus Physical Development Report will better prepare the campus in the development of our next Master Plan.
 Our current Master Plan expires in 2030, though we may elect to update it sooner.
+We are currently working on our first Utility Master Plan.
+We are excited about the new opportunities that the Sonnentag Event and Complex Center as well as our new Science and Health Science Building will bring to our campus and the greater community.

 As you review this report, I hope that you will delight in the work that has been accomplished, the work that is to take place, and take pride in the strength of our perseverance in making improvements despite all obstacles.
 We hope to have considerable discussion and collaboration around this document.
 Every Blugold has a role in caring for our facilities and infrastructure, from raising funds, to cleaning, and repairing, and designing and planning.